 Customers

-A Customer is an established account — an organization you have or want a real, ongoing business relationship with.
+A Customer is an established account — an organization you have or want an ongoing business relationship with.
 Where Leads are prospects you're still qualifying, Customers are the companies you've decided to work with.

 What a customer carries